 Numerous UNSC resolutions have been submitted in order to solve the issue of piracy and maritime terrorism in the Indian Ocean and off the coast of Somalia.
 Security Council Resolution 1851 was arguably the most prominent resolution regarding this matter.
 It called for a mechanism which enabled international cooperation and permitted the use of military action to defeat pirates.
 Due to this, many nations and organizations such as NATO were able to launch their own operations.

-S/RES/1801 was adopted by the Security Council on 20th February 2008 which extended the actions of the African Union Mission in Somalia by six months
+S/RES/1801 was adopted by the Security Council on 20th February 2008 which extended the actions of the African Union Mission in Somalia by six months.

 S/RES/1816, which was adopted on the 2nd of June 2008 asked states to collaborate with the government of Somalia and permitted foreign vessels to enter Somalia’s waters.